react-syntax-highlighter/react-syntax-highlighter/README.md

 * `showLineNumbers` - if this is enabled line numbers will be shown next to the code block.
 * `startingLineNumber` - if `showLineNumbers` is enabled the line numbering will start from here.
 * `lineNumberContainerStyle` - the line numbers container default to appearing to the left with 10px of right padding.
 You can use this to override those styles.
 * `lineNumberStyle` - inline style to be passed to the span wrapping each number.
-Can be either an object or a function that recieves current line number as argument and returns style object.
+Can be either an object or a function that receives current line number as argument and returns style object.
 * `wrapLines` - a boolean value that determines whether or not each line of code should be wrapped in a parent element. defaults to false, when false one can not take action on an element on the line level.
 You can see an example of what this enables <a href="http://conor.rodeo/react-syntax-highlighter/demo/diff.html">here</a>
 * `lineProps` - props to be passed to the span wrapping each line if wrapLines is true.
-Can be either an object or a function that recieves current line number as argument and returns props object.
+Can be either an object or a function that receives current line number as argument and returns props object.
 * `renderer` - an optional custom renderer for rendering lines of code.
 See <a href="https://github.com/conorhastings/react-syntax-highlighter-virtualized-renderer">here</a> for an example.
 * `PreTag` - the element or custom react component to use in place of the default pre tag, the outermost tag of the component (useful for custom renderer not targeting DOM).
 * `CodeTag` - the element or custom react component to use in place of the default code tag, the second tag of the component tree (useful for custom renderer not targeting DOM).